 Textual features are generally semantically richer than visual features.
 However, tags (or photo descriptions) are often missing, inaccurate, or ambiguous as annotated by the amateurs [10]; e.g., adding the tag "honeymoon" to all images of a newly married couple's trip.
 Traditional keyword-based image retrieval systems are thus limited in retrieving these photos with noisy or missing textual descriptions.
 Hence, there arise strong needs for effective image annotation and tag refinement.
-To tackle this problem, most recent researches focus on annotation by search [2], [3] or discovering relevant tags from the votes by its visually similar images [24], [29], [30].
-These previous work solely rely on visual modality to improve the tag quality.
+To tackle this problem, most recent researches focus on annotation by search [2][3] or discovering relevant tags from the votes by its visually similar images [24][25].
+Those previous work solely rely on one feature modality to improve the tag quality.
 In this work, we further propose to annotate and refine tags by jointly leveraging the visual and textual information.
-The proposed method concentrates on obtaining more (new) semantically related tags from semantically related images.
-We further select representative tags to suppress noisy or incorrect tags.